 Transportation expenses may be provided for participants to attend training, conduct work searches (in-area and out-of-area), or relocate for employment.
-When transportation costs are authorized, the WIOA staff may select from one of the following payment methods:
+When transportation costs are authorized, the career planner may select from one of the following payment methods:

-• Mileage reimbursement,
+- Mileage reimbursement,

-• Taxi
+- Actual fuel cost,

-• Actual fuel cost,
+- Public transportation.

-• Uber / Lyft
+- Taxi - Uber / Lyft